sahinkaraoglu/RestERP/README.md

 RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
 This application is an ASP.NET Core-based web application developed in accordance with Clean Architecture principles.

+# RestERP - Restaurant Management System

+RestERP is a comprehensive Enterprise Resource Planning (ERP) system developed for restaurant businesses.
+This application is built with **.NET Core 8.0** and follows Clean Architecture principles.

 <div align="center">
    <div align="center">
     <table>